PauliNiva/wiklajs/index.md

 Looking at this, you would expect the function to generate a list that prints the item number on the screen for every item on the list.
 However what you get might be surprising.....

-The function actually prints "item4 undefined" five times......Why?
+The function actually prints `item4 undefined` five times......Why?
 Because closures are evaluated in the environment they were defined in.

 So when we first generate the list, we loopthrough the list we give as a parameter;